Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 When using the decentralized data from the MDS, the design engineer is empowered to provide an optimized lightweight design that results in a weight reduction of 23 percent in comparison to the cast component.
 Furthermore, the lightweight design demonstrates significantly improved properties compared to a geometry designed according to the previous state-of-the-art in topology optimization without linkage of material and process data via the MDS.The AluTrace use case demonstrates the benefits of a cross-institutional data space in a real-world scenario that further exploits the AM lightweight potential.

-***The research data created in AluTrace is provided in this repository.
-It is organized to enable reuse for several [purposes](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/src/RDF%20data%20and%20ontologies/README.md#Use-cases-of-this-data).***
+***The semantic research data created in AluTrace and provided via the Materials Data Space is published in this repository.
+Every release is automatically published via Zenodo: XXX_inputDOIhere_XXX.***

+***The simulation data related to the process specific topology optimization algorithm is published separately via Zenodo: XXX_InputDOIhere_XXX***

 ### Further Reading
 - [Position Paper](https://www.trusts-data.eu/wp-content/uploads/2022/06/01-The-AluTrace-Use-Case-Harnessing-Lightweight-Design-Potentials-via-the-Materials-Data-Space.pdf) and a [Lightning Talk](https://www.youtube.com/watch?v=4FoApZMCrSw) on the implementation of the cross-institutional data space.